 The remainder of this paper is structured as follows.
 The next section reviews the related literature.
-Section \ref{sec: data} describes the data used in the analysis and presents the preliminary analysis.
-Section \ref{sec: theory} sets up the theoretical framework, considers the aggregate elasticities of substitution, and decomposes aggregate changes in the relative wages of, the relative demand for, and the share of income to different types of labor.
-Section \ref{sec: estimation} introduces a sector-level production function and discusses the identification and estimation of production function parameters.
-Section \ref{sec: results} presents estimation and decomposition results.
-The final section summarizes the main findings and concludes.
+Section \ref{sec: theory} establishes the theoretical framework to evaluate the effects of technological change on, as well as the contributions of factor inputs to, the relative wages and income shares of different types of labor.
+Section \ref{sec: data} describes the data used in the analysis and shows changes in the relative prices, relative quantities, and income shares of factors.
+Section \ref{sec: estimation} discusses the specification, identification, estimation, and aggregation of parameters in the sectoral production function.
+Section \ref{sec: results} presents the results regarding the sources of changes in the relative wages and income shares of different types of labor.
+The final section provides conclusions.